-The great thing about junior sport is that your child gets the chance to experience these emotional highs and lows in a controlled and structured environment.
-Sport can give your child the chance to learn about being part of a team, winning well, bouncing back from a loss and coping with unpleasant experiences such as injury or aggressive behaviour.
+The great thing about junior sport is that your child gets the chance to experience these emotional highs and lows in a safe, appropriate and structured environment.
+Sport can give your child the chance to learn about being part of a team, winning well, bouncing back from a loss and coping with unpleasant experiences like injury.

-Sport also teaches your child about how important it is to try hard, even if this doesn’t always add up to a win on the field.
-For example, he might do a great job of running and kicking the ball, but his soccer team might still lose the match.
+Sport also teaches your child about how important it is to try hard, even if this doesn’t always mean winning.
+For example, your child might do a great job of running and kicking the ball, but his soccer team might still lose the match.
 It’s all about how you and your child see the experience.

 In the end, your child’s effort is the only thing that’s completely within her control.
-Her effort, not the result of the match, is what makes it a success or failure.
-If she gets to the end of a game and knows that she tried her very best, she’s been successful.
+The effort, not the result of the match, is what makes it a success or failure.
+If your child gets to the end of a game and has tried her very best, she has been successful.

 Encouraging a positive sporting attitude

 Your child loves to please you, make you proud and gain your approval.
-You can send your child a powerful message about what makes you proud – will it be your child’s effort or the number of goals he scores?
+You can send your child a powerful message about what makes you proud.
+Will you be proud because your child tried his hardest, or because of the number of goals he scored?

-It might also be an idea to point out and praise athletes who don’t come first.
+It’s also good to point out and praise athletes who don’t come first.
 You can talk to your child about how hard the athlete tried, despite the result.
-You might like to give some examples of sportspeople you admire who aren’t always winners, but who are known as good sports.
+You might like to give some examples of athletes you admire who don’t always win, but are known as good sports.

 On the sideline

 When you go to sporting events, your behaviour has a big impact on your child.
-Whether that impact is positive or negative depends on how you behave, speak, sound and participate on the sidelines.
+Whether that impact is positive or negative depends on how you behave, speak, sound and take part on the sidelines.

-Getting involved in your child’s sporting events shows him you support his participation.
-There are many ways for you to get involved, such as washing the netball bibs, working in the club canteen or being the team scorer.
+Getting involved in your child’s sporting events shows you support her.
+There are many ways you can get involved – for example, coaching or managing the team, washing the netball bibs, bringing the oranges, working in the club canteen or scoring the game.

 As your child gets older